gabrer/whisperdesk/README-Windows.md

     ```
 - Diarization ONNX (WeSpeaker ResNet34)
   - Save as `diarization_models/ecapa-voxceleb.onnx`
+- SpeechBrain ECAPA (high-quality diarization)
+  - Run `python scripts/download_speechbrain.py` to create/populate `models/speechbrain_ecapa`
+  - The build script runs this automatically when SpeechBrain is enabled, so manual download is only required if you skip the script

 If models are missing at runtime, the app can download them (internet required).